Dangelobast/HappyPalatePage/README.md

-This is a repository for Valen Pinilla's page, which consists of a web with all her social media accounts and a few interactive animations.
+This is a repository for Happy Palate's page, which consists of a web with all social media accounts and a few interactive animations.